mattermost/docs/source/install/install-tar.rst

 .. important::

     - This is the most flexible installation method, but it comes with the highest effort, normally favored by advanced system adminsitrators.
-    - If you are running the Mattermost Server and database a single system, we recommend the `Mattermost Omnibus install method </install/installing-mattermost-omnibus.html>`__ as this greatly reduces setup and ongoing maintenance, and using the Mattermost PPA for a scalable installation.
+    - If you are running the Mattermost Server and database on a single system, we recommend the `Mattermost Omnibus install method </install/installing-mattermost-omnibus.html>`__ as this greatly reduces setup and ongoing maintenance, and uses the Mattermost PPA for updates.
 More modern installation methods such as the Mattermost Helm Chart or Kubernetes Operator are available and are highly recommended.

 Download the latest Mattermost Server tarball